My 10 Favorite Leadership Lessons

 Through all this I’ve walked away with a ton of lessons about what makes a great leader, and I’ve enjoyed writing about many of them on this blog.

-But 10 of them are my favorites – the lessons that have “stuck” with me and are now a part of my daily practice.
+But 10 of them are my favorite leadership lessons – the ones that have “stuck” with me and are now a part of my daily practice.
 The ones that I believe are critical to excellence in leadership.

 leadership-20